 - If you are aged 18+ you are an adult and can receive benefits

-- If you are aged 16-17 you are a child: your parents or carers are responsible for your care (there are some exceptions).
+- If you are aged 16-17 you are usually a child: your parents or carers are responsible for your care (there are some exceptions)

 Responsible for your care means that your parents or carers should provide you with a home, food, and other necessities.
-If your parents need extra help to do this, they may apply for benefits, to help you.
+If your parents need extra help to do this, they may apply for benefits.

 Benefits are complicated, but there are good guides online, and advisers at your local Citizen Advice Bureau or Job Centre Plus can help you.

 Instant Expert: Everything about benefits from the Gov.uk benefits pages